sdthomas91/home2home/README.md

 4. I want to receive an order confirmation after booking to verify my reservation details.
 5. I want to receive an email confirmation of my booking to keep a record of my reservation.

-### Messaging
-#### User (Guest or Host)

-1. I want to send messages to the host to ask questions about a property before booking.
-2. I want to receive messages from guests inquiring about my property.
-3. I want to keep all communication within the platform for ease of access and tracking.
-4. I want to be notified when I receive a new message to respond promptly.
-5. I want to view the entire message thread to follow the conversation easily.

 ### Administration and Platform Management
 #### Admin